 It wasn’t until the mid-80s that the main hall of Grand Central was air-conditioned.
 Prior to that, the windows on each end of the terminal were opened via the walkways to allow air to circulate through the terminal.

+Also at the USMMA we find another water-bearer.
+On the other side of Chrysler’s former mansion we find a formal garden.
 At the end of that garden is the Amphitrite Pool with a statue of a water-bearer in the center.